AI Safety Research · Cambridge, United Kingdom

 Founded in Cambridge, UK

 Cofounder of UK AI Forum.
-Previously, a Neuroscience researcher at UCL and the Head of Grants for a Biotech company where she secured and managed over $5M in private and government funding.
-Alexandra is applying her experience to scaling Geodesic.
+Previously, a Experimental Neuroscience researcher at UCL and the Head of Grants for a Biotech company.

 Founding Member of Technical Staff